Jonghwap/Jonghwap.github.io/_publications/adapted_T1.md

 journal_url:
 order: 5
 abstract: >-
-  The $L^1$ transport-entropy inequality (or $T_1$ inequality), which bounds the 1-Wasserstein distance in terms of the relative entropy, is known to characterize Gaussian concentration.
+  The $T_1$ inequality, which bounds the 1-Wasserstein distance in terms of the relative entropy, is known to characterize Gaussian concentration.
 To extend the $T_1$ inequality to laws of discrete-time processes while preserving their temporal structure, we investigate the adapted $T_1$ inequality which relates the 1-adapted Wasserstein distance to the relative entropy.
-We prove that the adapted $T_1$ inequality is equivalent to the Gaussian concentration.
+We prove that the adapted $T_1$ inequality is also equivalent to the Gaussian concentration.
 ---